 India the largest democratic country in the world.
 In India election determines the structure of government.
 According to the constitutional provision of India elections are conducted and the laws are supplemented which are made by the parliament.
-The division of country has been put into in 543 parliamentary Constituencies, each of which proceeds one MP to Lok Sabha.
+The division of country has been put into in 543 parliamentary constituencies, each of which proceeds one MP to Lok Sabha.
 Independent Delimitation Commission determines the shape and size of parliamentary voters.
-The aim is to create electorates which have roughly the same population, subject to geographical deliberations and the boundaries of the states and administrative areas.
 The basic phenomena of Indian elector system is based on the election and In India elections are conducted by using electronic voting machine (EVM).
 Fundamental right to vote or simply voting in elections forms the basis of democracy.
 In previous year electors cast their votes by using the stamp against the name or symbol of his/her favorite candidate but it cause security and transparency issue.
 But now Electronic Voting Machines are used in election.
 This article discussed about the electoral system of India and the features of machine used for voting which is electronic voting machine (EVM).